akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 If you are using this guide with the goal of building a **generic** connector for our Marketplace, you should know that each ERP solution has different capabilities and above all, each project has its own specificities due to the product modeling done in the ERP.

-It is therefore very complex to build a connector that fits any Julia's needs...
+It is therefore very complex to build a connector that fits all end-users' needs...

 That's why, from our experience, this guide will only guide you on the main use-cases and classical architectures.